ahmadacw/Stowage-Algorithm-Simulator/README.md

 # Stowage-Algorithm-Simulator
-two discreet projects rolled into one, an algorithm to stow cargo on and from a ship that is traveling a path
+Two discreet projects rolled into one.
+An algorithm to stow cargo on and from a ship that is traveling a path while reporting all relevant errors to a file A simulator to test that the algorithms preforms only legal moves and reports legal error codes.